"Hom hom kɛsieɛ ": Funny video as Code Micky reacts to Black Sherif's outfit

 - In the video, Blacko was dressed in all-black as he wore an oversized pair of leather trousers and covered up with an overcoat

-- The video got many people laughing as they also shared their views on Blsck Sherif's outfit
+- The video got many people laughing as they also shared their views on Black Sherif's outfit

 Code Micky reacted to Black Sherif's outfit in a video